elthariel/elk-recorder-2/README.md

   ```
 - Plug an USB key and mount somewhere (your system might be doing so automatically)

+### Post processing

+Since the stuff is operated in a very brutal manner by pluging USB sticks in and
+out, it's likely that the last segment of the file will be corrupted.
+Also, we
+limit buffering and concatenate a lot of webm segments into a single file.

+I think this is supported by the spec, but a lot of players won't like it, so it's advised to post-process the file using `ffmpeg` or something similar.

+`ffmpeg -i /media/stick/elkr/elkr_0001.weba /tmp/elkr_0001.flac`

+You might receive a lot of complaints from the demuxer, but you *should*
+hopefully be fine

 ## Cross compile for raspi 2b

 The engine is cross compiled for the raspbi 2b using